 A support website for this book is located at http://cornguide.com.
-A message board on the site allows readers to communicate with each other and the author with questions, comments, and feedback about this guide.
+A forum linked from the site allows readers to communicate with each other and the author with questions, comments, and feedback about this guide.
 An online genetics tutorial is there, too.